MaaAssistantArknights/MaaAssistantArknights/docs/en/TASK_SCHEMA.md

         "exceededNext": [ "OtherTaskName1", "OtherTaskName2" ],
                                             // Tasks to be executed after reaching `maxTimes`, optional
                                             // Stops the task if empty; otherwise, proceeds with the tasks here in the list instead of `next`.
+        "onErrorNext": [ "OtherTaskName1", "OtherTaskName2" ],
+                                            // Proceeding tasks when there are errors, optional

         "preDelay": 1000,                   // Pre-delay of action in ms after recognition, optional; 0 by default "rearDelay": 1000,                  // Post-delay of action in ms after recognition, optional; 0 by default